 1540 (28th July)

-Kathryn married Henry at Oatlands Palace, Surrey.
+Kathryn Howard married King Henry VIII at Oatlands Palace, Surrey.
 The service was conducted by Bishop Bonner.

 Kathryn and Henry went on a progress visiting Reading, Buckingham and Woking.

 Henry’s leg ulcer became infected and he became ill.
 He was bed ridden and bad tempered and refused to see Kathryn because he did not want her to see him grumpy and ill.